Who Is Cynthia Nixon?

 'Sex and the City'

 In 1997, Nixon auditioned for what would prove to be the biggest project of her career so far.
-She won the role of Miranda Hobbes in a new HBO comedy series Sex and the City based on a newspaper column by Candace Bushnell.
-Sarah Jessica Parker played the columnist - named Carrie Bradshaw in the show.
-The show followed the lives and romantic misadventures of Bradshaw, Hobbes, art dealer Charlotte York (Kristin Davis) and public relations expert and man-eater Samantha Jones (Kim Catrall).
+She won the role of Miranda Hobbes in a new HBO comedy series Sex and the City, based on a newspaper column by Candace Bushnell.
+Sarah Jessica Parker played the columnist, named Carrie Bradshaw in the show.
+The show followed the lives and romantic misadventures of Bradshaw, Hobbes, art dealer Charlotte York (Kristin Davis) and public relations expert and man-eater Samantha Jones (Kim Cattrall).

 Filled with sharp dialogue, genuine characters and interesting fashions, Sex and the City became a huge hit.
 Cynthia Nixon played Miranda as a smart, sarcastic and successful woman, who was also fearful, defensive and mildly neurotic at times, adding a layer of vulnerability to the character.
 During the course of the series, her character goes through a transformation, softened somewhat by her experiences as a mother and later a wife.
 Nixon won the Emmy Award for Outstanding Supporting Actress in a Comedy Series for her performance in 2004.

-After Sex and the City went off the air in 2004, Cynthia Nixon has done her best to remind the world of her great acting range.
+After Sex and the City went off the air in 2004, Cynthia Nixon continued to remind the world of her great acting range.
 She appeared as Eleanor Roosevelt in the HBO film Warm Springs (2005) opposite Kenneth Branagh as Franklin Delano Roosevelt.
 Critics praised Nixon's interpretation of the legendary first lady and humanitarian.

 In 2006, she won her first Tony Award for her performance as a grief-stricken mother in the play Rabbit Hole.

 Nixon has two children from her long-term relationship with English professor Danny Mozes.
 The couple split in 2003.
-Since then, she has dated education activist Christine Marinoni.
+Since then, she has married education activist Christine Marinoni, with whom she has had another child.

 Nixon revealed April 15, 2008, that she was diagnosed with breast cancer in 2006, but decided to keep her treatment secret.
 "I didn't really want to make it public while I was going through it," she said on Good Morning America.
 "I didn't want paparazzi at the hospital, that kind of thing."

-Nixon, who reprised her role as neurotic Manhattan attorney Miranda Hobbes in a movie version of HBO's Sex and the City in 2008, was diagnosed while she was starring in the off-Broadway play The Prime of Miss Jean Brodie.
+Nixon, who reprised her role as neurotic Manhattan attorney Miranda Hobbes in a 2008 movie version of Sex and the City and its 2010 sequel, was diagnosed while she was starring in the off-Broadway play The Prime of Miss Jean Brodie.
 She scheduled her surgery on a Sunday to avoid missing a performance and then underwent six and a half weeks of radiation.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!